x

 There are several types of carbon credits, which can be classified based on the type of project that generates them or the standard used to certify them.
 Here are some examples:

-• Forestry credits: These credits are generated by afforestation, reforestation, or avoided deforestation projects.
+• Forestry credits: These green carbon credits are generated by afforestation, reforestation, or avoided deforestation projects.
 Forests absorb and store atmospheric CO2, making them a key tool in mitigating changing environmental conditions.

 Read more: How forest carbon credits are changing the wood market